Handbook

 This applies to all students involved in any extracurricular activity scheduled either during or outside the school day and any school-sponsored on-the-job training programs.

-- School-initiated absences will be accepted and participation permitted.
+- School-initiated absences will be accepted, and participation permitted.

 - Students who miss school regularly due to enrichment activities must seek prior approval in order for those absences to be excused.
 Families for whom this applies may contact the building principal for further information.